nib-edit/nib/packages/docs/examples/BlockInline/Readme.md

-Editor with block formatting and inline formatting options available.
+Editor with block and inline formatting options available.

 ```js
 <BlockInline />